 “Summer Months” shall mean the Months of May through September.

-"Taxes" shall mean [any tax, duty, impost and levy of any nature (whether state, local or federal) whatsoever and wherever charged, levied or imposed, together with any interest and penalties in relation thereto].
+"Taxes" shall mean any tax, duty, impost and levy of any nature (whether state, local or federal) whatsoever and wherever charged, levied or imposed, together with any interest and penalties in relation theretoand shall not include taxes based on income or net worth.

 "Transmission Provider" shall mean the entity or entities transmitting Energy on behalf of Seller or Buyer to or from the Delivery Point.